john30/ebusd/contrib/docker/README.md

 environment variables with the prefix `EBUSD_`, e.g. the following line can be used instead of the last example above:
 > docker run -d --name=ebusd --device=/dev/ttyUSB0 -p 8888 -e EBUSD_SCANCONFIG= -e EBUSD_DEVICE=/dev/ttyUSB0 -e EBUSD_MQTTPORT=1883 -e EBUSD_MQTTHOST=BROKERHOST john30/ebusd

-This eases use of e.g. docker-compose files.
+This eases use of e.g. "docker-compose.yaml" files like [the example docker-compose file](https://github.com/john30/ebusd/blob/master/contrib/docker/docker-compose.example.yaml) also describing each available environment variable in it.

 Running newer images on older operating systems